jjtolton/scryer-prolog-python/examples/docker/README.md

 1. Initializes Python using the venv's Python executable
 2. Prints Python version information
 3. Imports and uses the `requests` library
-4. Makes an API call to GitHub to get Scryer Prolog's star count
+4. Makes an API call to GitHub to get ScryPy's star count
 5. Demonstrates that everything works together seamlessly

 ## Quick Python Testing